Rustem Umerov: Defence procurement corruption allegations

 On 3 December 2024, Minister of Defence of Ukraine Rustem Umerov was summoned to the Verkhovna Rada in connection with controversies surrounding defence procurement, including the purchase of dysfunctional mortar rounds.

 On 24 January 2025, Umerov declined to approve a decision of the Supervisory Board of the Defense Procurement Agency (DPA) to extend the contract of its director, Marina Bezrukova, for another year.
 He also dismissed two members of the Supervisory Board who had supported the extension: Taras Chmut, director of the Come Back Alive foundation, and former Deputy Minister of Defense Yuriy Dzhygyr.

 On 25 January 2025, the Anti-Corruption Action Center submitted a statement to the National Anti-Corruption Bureau of Ukraine (NABU) alleging abuse of office by Umerov in connection with the DPA leadership dispute.
 On 27 January, NABU registered proceedings against Umerov on suspicion of abuse of power.

 On 18 September 2025, the Anti-Corruption Action Center published a report stating that Umerov's family owned eight luxury properties in the US, but that he had only declared one of them.
 In a statement, the National Security and Defense Council of Ukraine pointed out that information about Umerov's family was sensitive due to his position.
 Umerov's office stated that the purchases made by Umerov's brothers and parents were independent of Umerov and that five of the properties were not used by Umerov's immediate family.
 The Anti-Corruption Action Center nevertheless called for further investigation.

+In 2025-2026, Umerov was mentioned in media coverage of Operation Midas, a major corruption investigation conducted by the National Anti-Corruption Bureau of Ukraine (NABU).
+Published transcripts of recordings allegedly made in businessman Timur Mindich's apartment included conversations involving Umerov during his tenure as Minister of Defence.
+According to media reports, the conversations concerned defence procurement contracts, including drones and bulletproof vests, personnel appointments, and the activities of defence manufacturer Fire Point, prompting public discussion about alleged attempts by business interests to influence defence-sector decision-making.
+Following publication of the recordings, Transparency International Ukraine called for the removal from office of officials implicated in the case and for a full investigation into the allegations.

+Head of the Foreign Intelligence Service

+On 3 August 2026, he was appointed to lead the Foreign Intelligence Service of Ukraine.
+He was succeeded as Secretary of the National Security and Defence Council by Ihor Klymenko.